marszalekm/maze_solver/README.md

 6. Now dead ends are removed, just by checking all of the points from AE list.
 7. Final path is shown on the screen.

 Done mostly for the purpose of self-development and fun.
-It would be interesting to compare performance of this script with some real life algorithm e.g. A*.